The History Of Red Light Therapy

 LED is Discovered

-Before telling you the history of red light therapy, we would like you to know about LED history.
+Along with giving you a description of the history of red light therapy, we would also like to introduce you to the history of LED.
 The first LED was invented in 1961 by Robert Biard and Gary Pittman.
-However, their version of the technology was microscopic and didn’t offer much in the way of practical use.
-In 1962, Nick Holonyak invented a more practical version of the technology–Holonyak is known as the “Father of the light-emitting diode.”
+However, their version of the technology was microscopic and didn’t offer much in the way of use.
+In 1962, however, Nick Holonyak invented a more practical version of the technology by developing the first visible-spectrum LED.
+His LED emitted red light, and this breakthrough paved the way for the development of LEDs in various colors and applications.
+Holonyak is now known as the “Father of the light-emitting diode.”

 While they were invented in the 1960s, it wasn’t until the 1990’s that LEDs became more widely used.
-By making them more affordable, using them became more practical, and they began to be used for a broader range of reasons, including medical treatments.
-People even started replacing their old light bulbs with LED bulbs, which are becoming more and more common.
+Because they became more affordable, using them became more practical.
+They eventually began to be used for a broader range of reasons, including medical treatments.
+People also started replacing their incandescent light bulbs with LED bulbs, which are now becoming more and more common in the home.

 Red Light Therapy

-The history of red light therapy is marked due to a precise fact.
-The discovery of red light therapy occurred when NASA used it in an experiment to stimulate plant growth.
-The experiment worked well for the plants and for the researchers.
-One of the byproducts of this experiment is that the researchers who participated in it were often exposed to red light–they found that this exposure had a visibly significant effect on their skin, improving the appearance of skin lesions, acne, and more.
+The history of red light therapy becomes even more nuanced when we learn that the discovery of red light therapy occurred when NASA used it in an experiment to stimulate plant growth.
+The experiment worked well for the plants and for the researchers; one of the byproducts of this experiment is that the researchers who participated in it were often exposed to red light and found that this exposure had a visibly significant effect on their skin, improving the appearance of skin lesions and acne, to name a few.

 Additional Blogs